zwdzwd/transvar/README.md

 CDKN2A.p.58    CDKN2A.p.73   9    21971184-21971185-21971186   21971182-21971183-21971184
     CCDS6510.1[CDDS]/CCDS6511.2[CDDS],CCDS56565.1[CDDS]/CCDS6511.2[CDDS]
 ```
+The pair of transcript id listed corresponds to the transcripts based on which, the original and alternative identifiers are defined.
+Multiple pairs of transcript definitions are appended following a `,`.

 Example: to search alternative identifiers of DHODH:G152R (knowing reference allele `G`, alternative allele here will be ignored),
 ```